DataFire/Integrations/integrations/generated/amazonaws_codecommit/README.md

 ### InvalidContinuationTokenException
 * InvalidContinuationTokenException `object`: The specified continuation token is not valid.

+### InvalidDescriptionException
+* InvalidDescriptionException `object`: The pull request description is not valid.
+Descriptions are limited to 1,000 characters in length.

+### InvalidDestinationCommitSpecifierException
+* InvalidDestinationCommitSpecifierException `object`: The destination commit specifier is not valid.
+You must provide a valid branch name, tag, or full commit ID.

+### InvalidFileLocationException
+* InvalidFileLocationException `object`: The location of the file is not valid.
+Make sure that you include the extension of the file as well as the file name.

+### InvalidFilePositionException
+* InvalidFilePositionException `object`: The position is not valid.
+Make sure that the line number exists in the version of the file you want to comment on.

 ### InvalidMaxResultsException
 * InvalidMaxResultsException `object`: The specified number of maximum results is not valid.

+### InvalidMergeOptionException
+* InvalidMergeOptionException `object`: The specified merge option is not valid.
+The only valid value is FAST_FORWARD_MERGE.

 ### InvalidOrderException
 * InvalidOrderException `object`: The specified sort order is not valid.

 ### InvalidPathException
 * InvalidPathException `object`: The specified path is not valid.

+### InvalidPullRequestEventTypeException
+* InvalidPullRequestEventTypeException `object`: The pull request event type is not valid.

+### InvalidPullRequestIdException
+* InvalidPullRequestIdException `object`: The pull request ID is not valid.
+Make sure that you have provided the full ID and that the pull request is in the specified repository, and then try again.

+### InvalidPullRequestStatusException
+* InvalidPullRequestStatusException `object`: The pull request status is not valid.
+The only valid values are <code>OPEN</code> and <code>CLOSED</code>.

+### InvalidPullRequestStatusUpdateException
+* InvalidPullRequestStatusUpdateException `object`: The pull request status update is not valid.
+The only valid update is from <code>OPEN</code> to <code>CLOSED</code>.

+### InvalidReferenceNameException
+* InvalidReferenceNameException `object`: The specified reference name format is not valid.
+Reference names must conform to the Git references format, for example refs/heads/master.
+For more information, see <a href="https://git-scm.com/book/en/v2/Git-Internals-Git-References">Git Internals - Git References</a> or consult your Git documentation.

+### InvalidRelativeFileVersionEnumException
+* InvalidRelativeFileVersionEnumException `object`: Either the enum is not in a valid format, or the specified file version enum is not valid in respect to the current file version.

 ### InvalidRepositoryDescriptionException
 * InvalidRepositoryDescriptionException `object`: The specified repository description is not valid.